Jimdo: Reception

 Two months after the service launch in 2007, Rafe Needleman of CNet gave a positive review to Jimdo.
 Needleman described Jimdo as a "good service for creating a quick site to document a trip or other event, or to prototype a simple personal or business site."
 He also said that Jimdo was not "mature enough yet" for use by a United States-based small business, "but it's worth keeping track of."
 In 2010, VentureBeat reported on the opening of the US office in San Francisco and the launch of an online store feature, concluding "US readers will probably hear more about the company in the coming months".

-In 2012, David Pogue cited Jimdo in The New York Times, as a recommended replacement for the website building feature in Apple's "MobileMe" service, following Apple's decision to shut down the service on 30 June 2012.
-Reasoning that "Jimdo’s design templates are better looking [than Weebly’s], and the paid plan offers more advanced features.
+In 2012, David Pogue cited Jimdo in The New York Times, as a recommended replacement for the website building feature in Apple's MobileMe service, following Apple's decision to shut down the service on 30 June 2012.
+Reasoning that "Jimdo's design templates are better looking [than Weebly's], and the paid plan offers more advanced features.
 You can even sell stuff from your Jimdo site".

 In 2013, USA Today commended Jimdo for "how easily it handles e-commerce" and its "ease of use", recommending it for small business owners who would be "unlikely to find a simpler solution".

 In June 2018, following the release of Jimdo's new AI-driven website builder, Dolphin, Forbes writer Alison Coleman hailed the service as an alternative to "traditional website builders" that have "become extremely powerful and able to create extremely sophisticated results, but for most people, they still take too long and involve a steep learning curve".
 In contrast, Jimdo Dolphin "pulls everything together quickly, and their online content is ready and waiting.
 From there [Dolphin] provides further support, for example, handling some of the SEO tasks".

+Additional competitors in the website building industry comprise Webflow, Duda, Wix.com, Metaconex, Site.pro, Onepage and Weebly.